 Dr. Mark Steeley, DVM, graduated from University of Tennessee College of Veterinary Medicine in 2003.
-He had attended the University of Tennessee previous to that, and graduated with an Associate Arts Degree from Coconino Community College in Flagstaff, Arizona.
-Dr. Steeley has been at Chilhowee Veterinary Clinic since 2007.
-He has a special interest in medicine, soft tissue surgery and dentistry.
+He had attended the University of Tennessee previous to that and graduated with an Associate Arts Degree from Coconino Community College in Flagstaff, Arizona.
+Dr. Steeley has been at Chilhowee Veterinary Clinic since 2007 and took over ownership in 2012.
+He has a special interest in medicine, soft tissue surgery, and dentistry.
 Previous to college, Dr. Steeley was a proud member of the United States Marine Corps, where he served for 6 years as an aircraft mechanic.
 He has always loved animals and veterinary medicine was a natural choice and progression in his life.

-Dr. Steeley enjoys backpacking, running, mowing, and anything outside.
-He has a geriatric orange diabetic cat, Scooter, and a sweet old mare, Summer.
-Dr. Steeley is married, with three adult children, a wonderful son-in-law and three awesome granddaughters.
+Dr. Steeley enjoys backpacking, running, Crossfit, mowing, working on his farm, and anything outside.
+He recently adopted 2 retired performance horses, Doxx and Abe, to live out the rest of their days on his farm.
+Dr. Steeley is married, with three adult children, and three awesome granddaughters.

 For further information please see his LinkedIn account.